betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Salvaging valuable components can save time and effort in future development.
    Depending on how the software is architected, the work to refactor any such pieces of the code may be doable before funding runs out.
    Stakeholders with downstream dependencies that are highly localized to a refactorable piece of the code base may even be willing to take over maintaining that piece as its own package.
-   Reach out to researchers working in similar area to see if they may see a benefit to maintaining a *piece*.
+   Reach out to researchers working in a similar area to see if they could benefit from maintaining a *piece*.
    There may be graduate students looking for projects who may be interested and willing to pick up and build upon a package.

 1. Gather lessons learned: